-Once you are qualified, and before you set up shop as a nutrition coach, make sure your new services are covered by your current personal and professional liability insurance.
+Once you are qualified, and before you set up shop as a nutrition coach, make sure your current personal and professional liability insurance covers your new services.

-If they are not, you should get an additional level of insurance to make sure you have the cover you need.
+If they are not, you should get an additional insurance level to ensure you have the coverage you need.

 Qualified and insured?

-As a nutrition coach, you can expect to spend a lot of your time talking about food.
+As a nutrition coach, you can expect to spend much of your time discussing food.

 After all, it’s something we all have in common.

-Your initial consultation will involve gathering lots of information about your client’s current diet and attitude toward food.
+Your initial consultation will involve gathering information about your client’s diet and attitude toward food.